casey/intermodal/bin/gen/templates/README.md

 ### Package Artifacts

-There are three primary build artifacts: the binary, the man pages, and shell completion scripts.
+There are three primary build artifacts: the binary, the man pages, and the shell completion scripts.

 #### Binary